-The company’s second product candidate, Folate Binding Protein (FBP), is a highly immunogenic peptide that can stimulate the immune system to recognize and destroy preclinical FBP-expressing cancer cells.
-The FBP peptide immunotherapy demonstrates excellent safety, robust immunologic responses, and preliminary efficacy in ovarian and endometrial patients in ongoing Phase 1/2a study.
+The company’s second product candidate, GALE-301, is based on the Folate Binding Protein (FBP), is a highly immunogenic peptide that can stimulate the immune system to recognize and destroy preclinical FBP-expressing cancer cells.
+The FBP peptide immunotherapy has demonstrated excellent safety, robust immunologic responses, and preliminary efficacy in ovarian and endometrial patients in a Phase 1/2a trial.

 The company is actively seeking commercialization partners for its current clinical programs in selected regions of the world and welcomes ideas and proposals for strategic alliances, including in-licensing opportunities for commercial and late stage oncology products.

 The most recent corporate presentation (4/8/2016) can be found here: http://s2.q4cdn.com/425283004/files/doc_presentations/2016/Galena-Presentation-8-Apr-16.pdf